President of Ukraine: Duties and powers

 According to Article 102 of the Constitution, the president is the guarantor of state sovereignty and territorial indivisibility of Ukraine, the observer of the Constitution and human rights and freedoms.
 As stated in Article 106, the president ensures state independence, national security and the legal succession of the state, also serving as supreme commander-in-chief of the military.
 Unlike in other semi-presidential systems of government, the president of Ukraine does not belong to the executive branch of government.
 The Prime Minister is Ukraine's head of government.
 Thus, the president serves to represent the country and government as a whole, and not any specific branch of government.
 The president is obliged by the Constitution to prevent any actions of the executive, legislative and judicial branches from taking effect and interfering with the powers of the Constitution.
 In addition, the president is barred by the Constitution from heading a political party.

 The president has the power to submit a proposal for the nomination of the Prime Minister; the Verkhovna Rada, through a constitutional majority, has to support the candidacy.
 Laws passed by the Verkhovna Rada have to be signed by the president to become officially promulgated.
 The president also has the authority to create consultative, advisory and other subordinate government bodies for their authority with the use of the state budget.
 The president may address the nation and the Verkhovna Rada with their annual and special addresses on domestic and foreign issues of Ukraine.
 They may also call for the conduction of national referendums.
 The president appoints the heads of local state administrations nominated by the Prime Minister for the period of their presidency.

 The president represents the country and government as a whole in international affairs.
 The president has the authority to conduct negotiations and sign treaties on behalf of the Ukrainian government.
 The right to recognize foreign nations rests solely with the president.
-The president may appoint and dismiss heads of diplomatic missions of Ukraine to other states and to international organizations and accept the recall of diplomatic representatives to Ukraine of foreign states.
+The president may appoint and dismiss heads of diplomatic missions of Ukraine to other states and to international organisations and accept the recall of diplomatic representatives to Ukraine of foreign states.
 Although the president does not head the executive branch of government, he has the right to nominate their candidates for Minister of Foreign Affairs and Minister of Defence in the Cabinet of Ministers of Ukraine.

 As per the checks and balances system of Ukrainian government, the president can veto laws adopted by the Verkhovna Rada (except constitutional amendments).
 The president wields high power in the legislative branch of government compared to other European heads of state.
 They may disband the parliament and call for early elections.
-This power has only been used twice to date, both times by president Viktor Yushchenko (in 2007 and 2012).
+This power has only been used twice to date, first by president Viktor Yushchenko in 2007, and by president Volodymyr Zelenskyy in 2019.
 The legislative branches' check on the president includes the right to overturn a presidential veto with a two-thirds majority vote of the parliament.